Sharing My Ostomy Journey: A Personal Reflection

 Apr 03, 2010 11:34 pm

-Totally agree with not wanting to be defined by an ostomy...firstly woman, daughter, sister, friend, girlfriend, lover, mate and then may be ostomate!
+Totally agree with not wanting to be defined by an ostomy...firstly woman, daughter, sister, friend, girlfriend, lover, mate, and then maybe ostomate!

-I am really curious as to where I can get a copy of your book!
+Have enjoyed reading your blog, so I am really curious as to where I can get a copy of your book!

 Gray Logo for MeetAnOstoMate